 How often to water Chinese money plants

 How often to water a Pilea peperomioides depends on a few different factors, including the size and material of the pot, how dry your home is, and the quality of your potting soil.
-As mentioned before, terra cotta pots dry out quickly, so you’ll have to water more frequently.
+As mentioned before, terracotta pots dry out quickly, so you’ll have to water more frequently to ensure moist soil.
 If your plant is near a forced air heat register or in a very warm room, the same will occur.
 Rather than watering your Chinese money plant on a schedule, feel how heavy the pot is just after you thoroughly water it.
 Then pick the pot up every two or three days to see how much lighter it gets.
 When the pot is very light (and ideally just before the plant wilts), it’s time to water.

-There’s no best way to water Pilea peperomioides, but there are certainly several wrong ways to do it.
+There’s no best way to water a Pilea plant, but there are certainly several wrong ways to do it.
 Do not leave the plant sitting in water, but don’t just sprinkle it lightly with water either.
 Ideally, you should take the pot to the sink and run water through the soil until at least 20% of the water that goes into the pot drains out the hole in the bottom.
 This helps flush out excess fertilizer salts and keeps the tips of the leaves from turning brown due to salt burn.
-I water my Pilea every 7 to 10 days, but your home’s conditions may mean the plant requires more or less frequent waterings.
+I water my Pilea every 7 to 10 days, but your home’s conditions may mean the plant requires more or less frequent waterings to achieve ample soil moisture.
 The weight of the pot is the best indicator (along with sticking your finger into the soil for a “feel test”).
+Yellow leaves are often a sign of over- or under-watering.

 The best water to use to water houseplants is de-chlorinated tap water.
 You don’t need to buy fancy de-chlorination tablets; simply let an open container of water sit on the counter for 24 hours for the chlorine to dissipate.
 You can use rainwater, too, if you have a rain barrel.